Azure/azure-powershell/src/Resources/Policy.Autorest/README.md

     hide: true
   - where:
       verb: New|Update
-      subject: PolicyExemption
+      subject: PolicyDefinition|PolicySetDefinition
-      parameter-name: ResourceSelector
+      parameter-name: Version|PropertiesVersions
     hide: true

-  # Hide cmdlets that are customized or not supported at all
   - where:
+      verb: Get
+      parameter-name: Top
+    hide: true

+  # Remove or hide cmdlets that are customized or not supported at all
+  - where:
       verb: Get|Remove|Update
     hide: true
   - where:
       verb: New|Remove|Update
       subject: PolicyDefinitionVersion|PolicySetDefinitionVersion
-    hide: true
+    remove: true

 metadata:
   scriptsToProcess: